collective/collective.accordionviews/README.rst

 =========================

 Accordion views for Plone CMS, which can be used on Folders and Collections.
+This add can be a replacement from redomino.tabsandslides.

 Features
 --------

 - Bootstrap based accordion view for Folder and Collection
 - Nested folders accordion view for Folder
+- Tabbed view for folders
+- Slides view for folders and collections

 Translations
 ------------